 Discuss how cash flows affect the pricing of an option

-The original (generic) Black-Scholes option pricing model assumes that the underlying asset does not pay a dividends (i.e., the underlying asset generates no interim cash flows).
+The original (generic) Black-Scholes option-pricing model assumes that the underlying asset does not pay dividends (i.e., the underlying asset generates no interim cash flows).
 If dividends are paid, the treatment is the following:

 European options: the stock price input is reduced by the present value of expected dividends.